Center for Social and Environmental Futures, C-SEF

 - Get Serious: Conversations about environmental problems too often focus on sweeping and vague solutions.
 In contrast, these seminars will highlight people working on important but often-overlooked details of solving environmental problems.
 They will give students a sense of the many different possible ways to make a difference in sustainability.

 - Come Together: Solving major environmental problems requires coalition building.
 This series will highlight research and people working towards building coalitions, between political parties, stakeholders and scientists, different levels of government, industry and public, etc.

-Information on upcoming C-SEF events can be found on the News tab.
+Information on upcoming C-SEF events can be found on the Meetings tab.

 Please check out the current open positions at C-SEF on the Opportunities tab.

 American Association for the Advancement of Science "Catalyzing Advocacy in Science and Engineering" Workshop Student Competition